circuitdao/docs/docs/technical-manual/overview.md

 The technical manual is intended for advanced users, keepers, and oracle data providers that would like to gain an in-depth understanding of the inner workings of the protocol.

-For every protocol component, the manual details which puzzles are involved, what operations can be performed, and what the key coin spends look like.
+For every protocol component, the manual details what their purpose is and which puzzles are involved.
+For each protocol coin there is a State and Lineage section which breaks down the curried args of the corresponding mod into fixed, immutable and mutable state variables.
+It also provides information on the eve state, the amount of a coin, and lineage proofs.

+Another section deals with operation that can be performed on a given protocol coin.
+There is a brief overview of what operations exist, grouped by who can perform them.
+Also shown is the corresponding [driver hint](./design-decisions#driver-hints).
+Dedicated sections discuss each operation in more detail, including in many cases coin spend diagrams.
+Each section contains a list of state variables that may be changed by the operation as well as a brief, non-exhaustive explanation, of how each of them is typically changed.

 A good starting point is the diagram below and the [Statutes](./statutes) page, given the central role of the Statutes singleton within the protocol.